Chateau Montebello, Quebec, Canada

 We have a number of 30min and 20min slots.
 The lengths of the talks are distributed by a simple formula: if you have been a student or postdoc of Paul Corkum you will only get a 20min slot.

-For Thursday afternoon we scheduled a poster session, to give younger people a chance to showcase their work.
+For Tuesday and Wednesday evening we scheduled poster sessions, to give younger people a chance to showcase their work.
 Hence, we invite you to bring members of your group (students, postdocs, etc.).

 Click here for a detailed schedule.